- 6 x 9.

 - $70.00 U.S.

-Bound Together takes a new look at twentieth-century Turkey, asking whether its current condition was inevitable; what it will take for Turkish women and men to regain their lost freedoms; and what the Turkish case means for the prospects of freedom and democracy elsewhere.
-Contrasting the country’s field of poetry, where secularization was the joint work of pious and nonpious people, with its field of the novel, where the usual Turkish pattern prevailed, it inquires into the nature of western-nonwestern difference.
+Bound Together takes a new look at twentieth-century Turkey, asking what it will take for Turkish women and men to regain their lost freedoms, and what the Turkish case means for the prospects of freedom and democracy elsewhere.
+Contrasting the country’s field of poetry, where secularization was the joint work of pious and nonpious people, with that of the novel, this book inquires into the nature of western-nonwestern difference.

-Turkey’s poets were more fortunate than its novelists were, Bound Together finds, for two reasons.
-First, poets were slightly better at developing the idea of the autonomy of art from politics.
-While piety was a marker of political identity everywhere, poets were better able than novelists to bracket political differences when assessing their peers as the country was bitterly polarized politically as the century wore on.
-Second, and more importantly, poets of all stripes were more connected to each other than were novelists.
+Turkey’s poets were more fortunate than its novelists for two reasons.
+Poets were slightly better at developing the idea of the autonomy of art from politics.
+While piety was a marker of political identity everywhere, poets were better able than novelists to bracket political differences when assessing their peers as the country was bitterly polarized politically and as the century wore on.
+Second, and more important, poets of all stripes were more connected to each other than were novelists.
 Their greater ability to find and keep one another in coffeehouses and literary journals made it less likely for prospective cross-aisle partnerships to remain untested propositions.
-Such partnerships made writers better able to pursue their career objectives—in other words, with such ties they were freer.

 —Elise Massicard, Research Professor, National Center for Scientific Research, Paris